Distributed Secret Sharing over a Public Channel from Correlated Random Variables: Problem statement

 \begin{defn} A secret rate-tuple $(R_d)_{d\in \mathcal{D}}$ is achievable if there exists a sequence of $((2^{nR_d})_{d \in \mathcal{D}}$,$\mathbb{A}$, $\mathbb{U},n)$ secret-sharing strategies such that

-\end{defn} \eqref{eqrel} means that any subset of participants in $\mathbb{A}$ is able to recover the secret, while \eqref{eqSeca} means that any subset of participants in $\mathbb{U}$ cannot learn the secret even if they pool their observations and the public messages sent by all the sub-dealers. \eqref{eqU} means that the secret is nearly uniform, which is meant to maximize the uncertainty of guessing $S_{\mathcal{D}}$ by the subsets of participants in~$\mathbb{U}$.
 Let $\mathcal{C}(\mathbb{A})$ denote the set of all achievable secret rate-tuples.
-When $D=1$, ${C}(\mathbb{A})$ denotes the supremum of all achievable secret rates and is called the secret capacity.
+When $D=1$, ${C}(\mathbb{A})$ denotes the supremum of all achievable secret rates and is called the secret capacity. \end{defn} \eqref{eqrel} means that any subset of participants in $\mathbb{A}$ is able to recover the secret, while \eqref{eqSeca} means that any subset of participants in $\mathbb{U}$ cannot learn any information about the secret even if they pool their observations and the public communication sent by all the sub-dealers. \eqref{eqU} means that the secret is nearly uniform, i.e., the entropy of the secret is nearly equal to its length.
+In other words, \eqref{eqU} means that we seek secret-sharing strategies that \emph{maximize the entropy of the secret}.